Casuarina equisetifolia

-Casuarina equisetifolia, commonly known as coastal she-oak, horsetail she-oak, ironwood, beach sheoak, beach casuarina, whistling tree or Australian pine is a species of flowering plant in the family Casuarinaceae and is native to Australia, New Guinea, Southeast Asia and India.
+Casuarina equisetifolia, commonly known as coastal she-oak, horsetail she-oak, ironwood, beach sheoak, beach casuarina, whistling tree or Australian pine is a species of flowering plant in the family Casuarinaceae and is native to the Western Pacific, Australia, New Guinea, Southeast Asia and India.
 It is a small to medium-sized, monoecious tree with scaly or furrowed bark on older specimens, drooping branchlets, the leaves reduced to scales in whorls of 7 or 8, the fruit 10–24 mm long containing winged seeds (samaras) 6–8 mm long.

 Description

 Habit

 Casuarina equisetifolia is an evergreen tree typically growing to a height of 6–12 metres, sometimes to 35 m tall.
 The bark of young specimens is smooth and greyish, older trees have scaly, greyish-brown to black bark.

 Foliage

 The foliage consists of slender, drooping branchlets up to 30 cm long, the leaves reduced to scale-like teeth 0.3–0.5 mm long, arranged in whorls of 7 or 8 (occasionally 6) around the branchlets.
 The sections of branchlet between the leaf whorls (the "articles") are 5–13 mm long and 0.5–1.0 mm wide.